ciarand/ciarand.github.io/_posts/2014-11-25-installing-neovim.md

 layout: post
 ---

+Update: This isn't necessarily up to date any more.
+Check the [Neovim wiki](https://github.com/neovim/neovim/wiki/Installing-Neovim) for the most up-to-date instructions.

 [Neovim][nvim] has been moving along quite steadily over the last six months, and it's finally starting to hit a level of stability where I feel comfortable using it full-time.
 I did have to jump through a few minor hoops to get it